 Sell electricity to the National Grid with grid connected PV systems.
-Generate electricity for yourself and export the excess power to the National Grid, which you will be paid with the feed-in tariff scheme.
+Generate electricity for yourself and export the excess power to the National Grid.
 Amazingly, you will be paid even if you use the power yourself.

 With no moving parts, this technology lasts for many years with no maintenance required.

-Solar heating panels heat up hot water in your hot water tank supplying you with a constant supply of hot water, and in some cases space heating during the daylight hours.
+Flat-plate Solar heating panels and evacuated solar tubes heat up hot water in your hot water tank supplying you with a constant supply of hot water, and in some cases space heating during the daylight hours.
 You won't need to use your existing boiler in the summer, while using it less in the winter months too.

 These panels are divided into three types:

-Evacuated solar tubes are the best performing system, but flat-plate panels are popular because they can be deemed to be more aesthetically pleasing to some people with the option to be integrated in the roof like a "Velux" window.
+Evacuated solar tubes are the best performing system, but flat-plate panels are popular because they can be integrated like a Velux window.

-All panel types only need a check-up or maintenance service every 3-4 years, but this can be integrated into your installation deal with your installation company.
+Solar heating systems require a maintenance service every 3-4 years, but this can be integrated into your installation deal.

 Beginners questions about solar panels

 Do I need planning permission?